Key takeaways:

 Yes, it can.
 A domain change means search engines must re-check your site, which often causes a dip in SEO and link value.
 Redirects and DNS updates can ease the effect.

 If you don’t renew your domain, your website and email tied to it will stop working, and you’ll lose control of the name.
 Most domain registrars provide a short grace period to renew at the standard price, followed by a redemption phase with higher fees.
-If it’s still not renewed, the domain may be auctioned or released back to the public for anyone to register.
+If it’s still not renewed, the domain may be auctioned, released back to the public, or temporarily listed among parked domain names.

 Get the best out of your provider